dikastes/liszt-editor/README.md

 ## How to install

-Make shure python or python3 is installed.
+Make sure python3 is installed.
 Run the install script:

 ```{bash}
 # ./install.bash